LaMonte Wade Jr Player Props: Giants vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective 8.4 K/9, which ranks 20th in MLB.
+- The 8.5 strikeouts per nine innings put together by the Pirates pitching staff ranks 18th in MLB.

-- The Pirates' 4.37 team ERA ranks 18th across all league pitching staffs.
+- The Pirates' 4.34 team ERA ranks 17th among all MLB pitching staffs.

-- Pirates pitchers combine to surrender 93 home runs (one per game), the third-fewest in baseball.
+- The Pirates give up the second-fewest home runs in baseball (94 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.